 PLEASE FOLLOW THESE WRITTEN DIRECTIONS AS THE GPS DIRECTIONS CAN BE MISLEADING.

 General Information For Guests

-All rooms have air conditioning, en-suite bathroom with either a bath or shower in standard rooms, LCD flat-screen television, telephone, hair dryer, safe and tea/coffee making facilities.
+All rooms have air conditioning, en-suite bathroom, LCD flat-screen television, telephone, hair dryer, safe and tea/coffee making facilities.

 The suites are more spacious with bath and separate shower and are situated on an upper level with access by stairs only.